-= .

 Trustee Meetings attended Out of a possible

+B Roberts 3 6

+C Kirk 3 6

+S Wilson 6 6

-B Roberts C Kirk S Wilson L Wallhead, Chair of Trustees H Wells D Jockel J Keen A Sleight J Phillips 5 4 6 6 3 4 5 2 6 6 6 6 6 6 6 6
+L Wallhead, Chair of Trustees 6 6

-Ü
+H Wells 4 6

+D Jockel 3 6

+J Keen 4 6

+A Sleight 1 5

+J Phillips 4 4

-The composition of the Trust's Governance Structure and Scheme of Delegation underwent a review during the beginning of 2022 under the guidance of an NLG appointed by the Trust.
+The composition of the Trust's Governance Structure and Scheme of Delegation underwent a review during the end of the 2023-2024 academic year, under the guidance of an NLG appointed by the Trust.
 The Trust now has three layers of Governance:

-- Members: The Trust currently has 3 Members. - Trustees: The Trust has 6 trustees who bring a wealth of skills and expertise to the Board of Trustees.
-Recruitment of trustees will be a priority for academic year 21/22 with two new trustees already being appointed. - Local Governing Bodies: These are now established at each school.
+- Members: The Trust currently has 3 Members. - Trustees: The Trust has 8 trustees who bring a wealth of skills and expertise to the Board of Trustees.
+Recruitment of governance positions will be a priority for academic year 24/25. - Local Governing Bodies: These are now established at each school.
 More Governors were recruited to fill vacancies and ensure that there was representation in terms of skills and experience.
+More recruitment will take place in academic year 24-25.

-The annual review of governance evidenced that the Board of Trustees:
+The annual review of governance in July 2024 evidenced that the Board of Trustees: